 These ultra-wide mowers contain three, five, or seven reels, stretching up to 11 feet wide so you can mow up to five acres per hour.
 Gang reel mowers cut like scissors, providing a precise finish for a well-manicured lawn.

 Each reel will follow the contour of the turf, eliminating scalping or uneven cuts.As a bonus, the clippings fall back onto your lawn, providing the turf with a natural fertilizer as they decompose.
 Keep in mind that gang reel mowers are not designed to cut high grass, weeds, or brush.
 You'll need a finish cut or a rough cut mower.

 Finish Cut Mowers

-With cutting widths up to 5½ feet, finish cut mowers aren't as wide as gang reel mowers.
-However, the tow bar of a finish cut mower can be offset from the tow vehicle so that you can use both the mower deck on your tow vehicle (if so equipped) and the cutting deck of the finish cut mower in a side-by-side manner to increase the total cutting width.
-This would allow you to mow up to 30 or 32 acres per day.
+The articulating hitch on a finish cut mower allows you to offset it from the center of your tractor so that you can use both the mower deck on your tow vehicle (if so equipped) and the cutting deck of the finish cut mower in a side-by-side manner to increase the total cutting width.

 A tow-behind finish cut mower will keep your lawn looking great.
-But if you have high grass, weeds, or brush that needs to be tamed, this isn't the mower for you.
-Take a look below to learn about rough cut mowers.
+But if you have high grass, weeds, or brush that needs to be tamed, you'll need a rough cut mower.

 Rough Cut Mowers

-Tow-behind rough cut mowers - also known as trail cutters - use either one or two steel cutting bars that swing back and forth to cut vegetation up to three inches in diameter.
+Tow-behind rough cut mowers (also known as trail cutters) use either one or two steel cutting bars that swing back and forth to cut vegetation up to three inches in diameter.
 They include an articulating hitch that can be offset to the left or right of your towing vehicle.

-While these tow-behind mowers are capable of cutting through heavy brush, they're not effective for cutting grass lawns.
+While these pull-behind mowers are capable of cutting through heavy brush, understand that they're not effective for cutting grass lawns.